jccharr/page/index.md

 # Simulated cloud infrastructure
 <p style="text-align: justify;text-justify: inter-word;">
 Warehouse-scale computers (WSCs) are the building blocks of a cloud infrastructure.
-A WSC consist of tens of thousands of servers and has a hierarchical organization as shown in the following figure.
+A WSC consists of tens of thousands of servers and has a hierarchical organization as shown in the following figure.
 A rack consists of a number S of servers, each server has P processors, each processor has C cores, and each core has T threads.
 A number R of racks form a cell and the WSC consists of N cells.
+Each node in the hierarchy is controled by a manager and their various roles are explained in the following sections.
 </p>
 <p align="center">
 <img alt="The organization of a Warehouse-Scale Computer" src="images/WSC.jpg" width="80%"/>
 </p>
+## Warehouse manager

 Text can be **bold**, _italic_, or ~~strikethrough~~.